mariomarchiorello/finalproject/README.md

 ## This is our final project.
 It will be a lot of work.
 There will be moments of frustration, for all of us.
-## But well be able to build a great product from scratch.
+## But we'll be able to build a great product from scratch.
 No predefined layouts.
 No predefined endpoints.
 ## WE SHAPE THIS THE WAY WE WANT TO!

 ## Some ground rules